Pages

 This is what the NEW memory books look like:

-These are some photos of my daughter's memory book from 2000-2001.
-She was a 4th grader in my 4/5 Blend class.
+These are some photos of my daughter's memory book when she was a 4th grader in my 4/5 Blend class.
 You can see how I used to use lots of photos for my students' memory books.
 Since then, students create their own pages and we add photos to the books as well.

 Whatever you do the end the year on a positive note, do it well.
 Your students and families will remember their year with you as a great one!